 As part of their report, the Task Force recommended that there be more visible recognition of good mentoring practices at MSU.
 The Graduate School Mentoring Awards help to recognize graduate programs, faculty mentors and doctoral students who exemplify the kind of mentoring best practices outlined in the University Guidelines: https://grad.msu.edu/sites/default/files/content/researchintegrity/guide...

 Outstanding Graduate Program Community Award: This award recognizes a graduate program/department that proactively works to ensure that graduate or graduate professional students understand the professional expectations in their field and related disciplines.
 This might include (but need not be limited to) some of the following activities: impactful orientations and annual progress reports, sustained career and professional development programing, a rich intellectual climate as evidenced through colloquia, seminars, etc. The program will receive $5000 from the Graduate School in 2019-20 to support graduate program activities.

-This award will recognize a faculty member who works to ensure that his/her students meet program expectations and milestones, and provides multiple enriched career and professional development opportunities (through, e.g., research experiences that go beyond the requirements of the dissertation, professional development and networking opportunities, community engagement experiences, enhanced teaching preparation, collaborative research/ scholarship/ creative activities).
-The mentor will receive $3000 from the Graduate School to support mentoring activities.
+Outstanding Faculty Mentor Award: This award recognizes a faculty member who works to ensure that his/her students meet program expectations and milestones, and provides multiple enriched career and professional development opportunities (through, e.g., research experiences that go beyond the requirements of the dissertation, professional development and networking opportunities, community engagement experiences, enhanced teaching preparation, collaborative research/ scholarship/ creative activities).
+Two awards will be available this year, one for an assistant professor/early associate (2-3 years in associate rank) and one for more senior associate and full professors.
+The mentors will receive $1500 from the Graduate School in 2019-20 to support mentoring activities.